KarishmaVankudre/Time_Series_Using_AirPassengers_Dataset/README.md

 Training has been done with AR(Auto-Regression model.

-Techniques like Rolling mean and Ad fuller were used to check the conversion into stationary time-series.
+Techniques like Rolling mean was used to check the conversion into stationary time-series.